 Offense wins games, but defense wins championships.
 That classic sports saying has been repeated for generations.
 Although it might be true more often than not, especially in football, leaving out special teams would be a huge disservice.

 Having a good kicker and quality punter on the roster is a true luxury.
-Whether it’s for making field goals and extra points or simply changing field position, these specialists have the ability to alter a football game with one kick.
+Whether it’s for making field goals and extra points or simply flipping the field, these specialists have the ability to alter a football game with one kick.
 In 1969, New York Jets punter Steve O’Neal did much more than that against the Denver Broncos.

 Standing inside his own end zone at Mile High Stadium, O’Neal boomed one so good that it became the longest punt in NFL history, and it will likely never be topped.